storybookjs/marko/docs/writing-stories/loaders.md

 - Global loaders, in the order they are defined
 - Component loaders, in the order they are defined
 - Story loaders, in the order they are defined.

+## Known limitations

+Loaders have the following known limitations:

+- They are not yet compatible with the storyshots addon ([#12703](https://github.com/storybookjs/storybook/issues/12703)).
+- They are not yet compatible with inline-rendered stories in Storybook Docs ([#12726](https://github.com/storybookjs/storybook/issues/12726)).